-Russia says West hampers aid to Syria, return of refugees
+Russia: West is obstructing aid to Syria, return of refugees

 - Asia Argento, who accused Harvey Weinstein, made deal with her own accuser

+“It’s inadmissible when a group of countries manipulates secretariats of international organizations, which are supposed to be unbiased and independent,” Lavrov said.
+“The U.N. was created on the basis of … equality of all countries.
+I strongly urge our Western partners to return to that principle and not try to covertly exploit international organizations.”

+He also criticized recent comments by Filippo Grandi, the head of the U.N. refugee agency, who said last week that it was too soon to talk about the mass repatriation of the more than 5 million Syrian refugees.
+Lavrov said the UNHCR should not be a “subsidiary of a group of Western countries.”

-Lavrov also charged that al-Qaida militants located near al-Tanf in southeastern Syria where U.S. military advisers are based have launched raids intended to prevent refugees from coming back from Jordan.
+Lavrov also charged that al-Qaida militants located near al-Tanf in southeastern Syria, where U.S. military advisers are based, have launched raids intended to prevent refugees from coming back from Jordan.

+Bassil said Lebanon, which is hosting more than 1 million refugees, fully supports Russian efforts to help Syrians return.

+“Lebanon supports the quick and safe return of Syrian refugees without any link to a political solution,” Bassil said.
+“The circumstances in Syria have changed and many areas are safe, and for that reason there is no reason for the refugees to stay.”